 Because this is a contract that conveys the control of the right to use a nonfinancial asset of the Board for a period of time in an exchange transaction, the lease falls under the scope of GASB No. 87, Leases.
-Under the lease standard the District would need to record a right to use asset and related lease liability for the remaining contract period, which is less than two years at November 30, 2022.
-Total rental expense remaining on the term of the lease is approximately \$1,190 at November 30, 2022.
+Under the lease standard the District would need to record a right to use asset and related lease liability for the remaining contract period, which is less than one year at November 30, 2023.
+Total rental expense remaining on the term of the lease is approximately \$510 at November 30, 2023.
 As this amount is not material to the financial statements, the Board will not record the right to use asset or related liability in the accompanying financial statements.
-The Board recognized \$680 of equipment rental expense during both years ended November 30, 2022 and 2021.
-Variable usage expenses paid on the lease during the years ended November 30, 2022 and 2021, were \$3,762 and \$477, respectively.
+The Board recognized \$680 of equipment rental expense during both years ended November 30, 2023 and 2022.
+Variable usage expenses paid on the lease during the years ended November 30, 2023 and 2022, were \$6,235 and \$3,762, respectively.
 These expenses are included in office supplies expense on the Statement of Revenues, Expenses, and Changes in Net Position.